How Much Does It Cost to Sell a Home in Maricopa AZ?

 - 700,000 dollar sale.
 Closing costs in the 42,000 to 70,000 dollar range, plus mortgage payoff.

 The 6 percent end of the range usually applies when the listing agreement keeps commission lean, the home is in great condition, no buyer concessions are offered, and the HOA structure is simple.
-The 10 percent end usually applies when commission runs full rate, the buyer asks for closing cost help, inspection negotiations produce credits, and HOA or capital contribution fees are higher.
+The 10 percent end usually applies when commission runs at full rate, the buyer asks for closing cost help, inspection negotiations produce credits, and HOA or capital contribution fees are higher.

 These ranges do not include your mortgage payoff.
 If you owe 250,000 dollars on a 425,000 dollar Maricopa home and you have 30,000 dollars in closing costs, you net roughly 145,000 dollars before any pre-sale prep is counted.
 Request a seller net sheet early in the listing process so you know your bottom line at the closing date you are targeting.